Correlating the Orientation of Carolina bays to a Cosmic Impact

 Figure 15 - Saginaw Predicted Trajectories De-Skewed from Measured Orientations

 6.2) Timing of the Manifold?While our initial manifold presentation focused on the YDB, please note that we have moved the proposed date of the impact back many thousands of years, to approximately 140,000 years ago.
-Our move is motivated by several constraints imposed by a Saginaw Bay impact.
+Based on our newest analysis, which correlates the Carolian Bay impact with the event which generated the Australasian Tektite strewn field, the data is now set at ~800,000 years ago.
+Dating this event will now require application of 10Be/26Al burial dating techniques. d Our move is motivated by several constraints imposed by a Saginaw Bay impact.

 A necessary constraint implied in a catastrophic genesis for the Goldsboro Ridge is that a dating exercise must yield a unique age for the entire structure.
 By extension, that same date should be evidenced deep within all Carolina bay structures.
 The failure thus far to identify a unique date has been problematic for any catastrophic theory, and is used to defend a gradualist genesis.
 Without exception, the sands in question have failed to yield a date based on fossil evidence, as they are entirely unfossilifirous.
 Daniels’ granted a marine geomorphology to his Goldsboro Ridge deposit, but rightly mentioned in passing that the lack of fossil evidence was problematic for that solution.